portons/react-native-anime/README.md

         .start()
 ```

-# Supports Image and Text
+# Also supports Image, Text and ScrollView
 Like with Animated module, you can also animate a Text or an Image component

 ```javascript